 Monitor an instance of Microsoft SQL Server periodically to determine whether CPU usage rates are within normal ranges.
-A continually high rate of CPU usage may indicate the need to upgrade the CPU or add multiple processors.
-Alternatively, a high CPU usage rate may indicate a poorly tuned or designed application.
+A continually high rate of CPU usage might indicate the need to upgrade the CPU or add multiple processors.
+Alternatively, a high CPU usage rate might indicate a poorly tuned or designed application.
 Optimizing the application can lower CPU utilization.

 Optionally, you can also monitor the following counters to monitor processor usage:

 Corresponds to the percentage of time the processor spends on execution of Microsoft Windows kernel commands, such as processing of SQL Server I/O requests.
 If this counter is consistently high when the Physical Disk counters are high, consider installing a faster or more efficient disk subsystem.

 Different disk controllers and drivers use different amounts of kernel processing time.
 Efficient controllers and drivers use less privileged time, leaving more processing time available for user applications, increasing overall throughput.

 Processor: %User Time

 Corresponds to the percentage of time that the processor spends on executing user processes such as SQL Server.

 Corresponds to the number of threads waiting for processor time.
 A processor bottleneck develops when threads of a process require more processor cycles than are available.
 If more than a few processes attempt to utilize the processor's time, you might need to install a faster processor.
 Or, if you have a multiprocessor system, you could add a processor.

 When you examine processor usage, consider the type of work that the instance of SQL Server performs.
 If SQL Server performs many calculations, such as queries involving aggregates or memory-bound queries that require no disk I/O, 100 percent of the processor's time can be used.
 If this causes the performance of other applications to suffer, try changing the workload.
 For example, dedicate the computer to running the instance of SQL Server.